mikechao/nuxt3-mcp-b-demo/README.md

 A demo project showcasing integration of MCP-B (Model Context Protocol Browser) with Nuxt 3.

+MCP-B allows the website to become a MCP server exposing various tools.
+Read more about MCP-B [here](https://github.com/MiguelsPizza/WebMCP?tab=readme-ov-file)

 ## Features

 - Nuxt 3 framework